 If you look at this chart, it shows an alarming exponential increase in virus cases.
-The media loves this chart, because even as the number of new cases and deaths declines, it always will go up - forever.
+The media loves this chart, because even as the number of new cases and deaths declines, it always will go up - forever - as it shows cumulative data.
 This chart will never go down, and at best "level off" over time.

 Youtube apparently thinks I have gone libertarian as well, suggesting a 47-minute video from a Conservative v-logger who apparently is broadcasting from his Mother's attic.
 "Mom!
 We need more pizza toast up here!
 And bring some tendies while you're at it!"